 The driver who appeals has to pay for the meeting costs anyway if the appeal is upheld or not.
-If the costs of the appeal committee is less than 3000 € then the difference will be paid back to the Driver.
+If the costs of the appeal procedure amount to less than 3000 € then the difference will be paid back to the Driver.

-The appeal fee of 2000 € will be refunded if the appeal is upheld.
+The appeal fee of $2000 \in$ will be refunded if the appeal is upheld.
 If the original decision is changed by the ICA (405.09), it can decide to refund a percentage of the appeal fee if appropriate.
-If there is an infringement to rule 405.05, the Chairman of the ICA can decide that the appeal is not considered valid since the expiry dates were not respected.
+If there is an infringement to rule 405.04 or 405.05, the Chairman of the ICA can decide that the appeal is not considered valid since the deadlines were not respected.
 In this case 50 % of the received appeal fee will be reimbursed to the appellant.